All Collections

 6. Match Process

-On Match day adult sponsors will be expected to have their team ready to play by their league’s regular match time regardless of their opponent’s status.
-If the team’s match page shows an opponent as ‘TBD’, a new opponent will be found and assigned during match time in order to ensure a match is still played.
+On match day, Sponsors will be expected to have their team ready to play by their league’s regular match time, regardless of their opponent’s status.
+If the team’s match page shows an opponent as ‘TBD,’ a new opponent will be found via the PlayVS Match Queue during match time to ensure a match is still played.

-6.1.1 Match Reschedules.
 The only time a match does not need to be completed at the posted match time is if a reschedule request has been made using the PlayVS platform.
-The reschedule request must have been accepted by both teams before the original match day and time.
+The request must be submitted by one team and accepted by the other before the reschedule can be processed.

-6.1.2 Match Forfeit In the event that a scheduled match opponent forfeits a match ahead of the scheduled match time, that team will receive a forfeit loss, and the team that has not forfeited will receive a new opponent via the PlayVS “Match Queue”.
+If a scheduled match opponent forfeits a match ahead of the scheduled match time, that team will receive a forfeit loss, and the team that has not forfeited will receive a new opponent via the PlayVS “Match Queue.”

-In the event that the scheduled match opponent forfeits after match start time, that team will receive a loss, and the team that has not forfeited will receive an automatic win for that day.
+If the scheduled match opponent forfeits after the match start time, that team will receive a loss, and the team that has not forfeited will receive an automatic win for that day.

-6.1.3 Player Commitment.
 Participating players/teams are expected to be available for the full match length estimate of two (2) hours.
 A match may begin as late as thirty (30) minutes after the initial start time.
-If a player/team is unable to participate for the full estimated match time, League officials may rule against their team in any disputes during the match in which the situation stems from player/team availability.
+If a player/team cannot participate for the full estimated match time, League officials may rule against their team in any disputes during the match in which the situation stems from player/team availability.

-6.1.4 Grace Period.
 All matches are expected to start within thirty (30) minutes of the originally scheduled match start time.
-Teams should try their best to start at the shown match start time but we understand that things may come up that delay that start.
-If a team fails to show up and begin to play within thirty (30) minutes of the scheduled start time, they will be subject to possible penalties from league officials such as an automatic loss for the match.
-If a team is using the “Match Queue” feature, the grace period begins at the original match schedule time, not at the time at which you are paired with the opposing team.
-Teams using “Match Queue” are expected to be ready to play as soon as an opponent is found.
+Teams should try their best to start at the shown match start time, but things may come up that delay that start.
+If a team fails to show up and begin to play within thirty (30) minutes of the scheduled start time, they will be subject to possible penalties from league officials, such as an automatic loss for the match.
+If a team uses the “Match Queue” feature, the grace period begins at the original match schedule time, not when you are paired with the opposing team.
+Teams using “Match Queue” must be ready to play when an opponent is found.

 6.2 Pre-Match Setup